Fostering Moral Competence with

 Semi-real dilemmas may be taken from many sources, e.g., from literature, daily newspapers, or immediate experience.
 There great advantage of semi-real dilemmas is that the teacher is free to alter them to fit the aim of the method.

 Note: Fully real dilemmas are the topic of the just community approach to moral education, which is not covered here.
-Endnote It suffices to say that the discussion of semi-real dilemmas seems to be a good preparation for discussing real problems in just community meetings, and that the discussion of real problems requires even more preparation because those problems are as they are and cannot be made "didactical" (Oser & Althof, 1994).
+It suffices to say that the discussion of semi-real dilemmas seems to be a good preparation for discussing real problems in just community meetings, and that the discussion of real problems requires even more preparation because those problems are as they are and cannot be made "didactical" (Oser & Althof, 1994).

-It is important to chose a genuinely moral dilemma story for discussion rather than just an interesting case.
+Constructing an Educative Moral Dilemma Story It is important to chose a genuinely moral dilemma story for discussion rather than just an interesting case.
 This is not easy because a dilemma does not exist objectively but is in the eyes of the beholder.
 Because there may be so many different dilemmas be seen in a stogy as there are participants, we can never be sure whether the participants in a DT / KMDD session see the dilemma which the teacher/director sees.
 So choosing a story which elicits a dilemma feeling in the participants is deceive for stimulating deliberation and discussion in the group.

 The dilemma story must be about a behavioral decision which the protagonist must make: Either decide to do this or not to do this.
 He or she should have no third choice, and should have not much time to rethink or even rearrange the situation.